kubos/kubos-linux-build/README.md

 twenty minutes.
 Once this build process has completed once, you can run other BuildRoot commands to rebuild only certain sections and it will go much more quickly (<5 min).

-> Note: if you're using vagrant, as with the Kubos SDK, do not use a shared folder for the kubos-linux-build or buildroot directories, as the build process uses hardlinks that error with vagrant's shared folders.
+> Note: If you're using Vagrant, as with the Kubos SDK, do not use a shared folder for the kubos-linux-build or buildroot directories, as the build process uses hardlinks that error with vagrant's shared folders.

 BuildRoot documentation can be found [**here**](https://buildroot.org/docs.html)